nazoadiego/Kinoko/README.md

 If you haven't done timeboxing before I would say that is completely normal.
 Here is an example:

-Task: Read Murakami - Duration: 1 hour - Tags: #Japanese #Reading Timebox 1: 10 mins work
+Task: Read Murakami - Duration: 1 hour - Tags: #Japanese #Reading.
+Timebox 1: 10 mins work.
-Timebox 2: 10 mins break
+Timebox 2: 10 mins break.

 A task is the particular activity you are doing at the moment, something concrete.
 This activity can enter in one or several categories, which we call tags.
 You will do a task for a total duration of an hour, but it will be in intervals of 10 mins.
 10...20...30...40... until you are done.